chacha/games/frozen-shirt-race.md

 Game Play
 ---------------
-Gather all the teams to the center bucket and explain the game.
-Each team will have to break open their frozen shirt and wear the shirt in order for them to be allowed to run to the center bucket and get a cup of water.
+The goal of the game is to fill your colored buckets to the fill line with water.
+You will do this by running back and forth with cups from the center buckets to your colored buckets.
+Your team will have 5 cups, and everyone on the team must have ran at least once anyone can run a second time.

-The goal of the game is to fill your individual bucket with water to the fill line first.
-All team members must participate once before anyone can go again.
+However, there is a twist.
+No one on your team can start running unless they have one of your colored T-Shirts.
+The shirts are frozen, so you must first break them a part and then your runners must put them on before they go and fill up their cup of water.

-The winning team is the team that fills the bucket to the line first.
+After one team member gets the cup of water, they must take off the shirt and give it to someone else.
+You must have your shirt completely on before you can start running.
+You will have 5 shirts, so after you get the first one, you might want to start breaking open the others as well.

 Game Play Maths
 -----------------------